bernie-skipole/indi-mr/docs/source/usage/introduction.rst

 Versions
 ^^^^^^^^

+Version 0.4.0 writes logs to redis streams rather than redis lists, requires redis 5.0 or later

 Version 0.3.0 requires Python 3.9 or later

 Version 0.2.6 should be used for Python versions prior to 3.9